Generalized Estimating Equation & Power and Sample Size Calculation

-A research lab from a well-known American University contracted us to analyze data from a pilot study they conducted on 77 mice of 2 genotypes and 3 age groups.
-The data included various cellular measurements between 1 and 5 cells per mouse.
+A research lab from a well-known American University approached us to analyze data from a pilot study on 77 mice of 2 genotypes and 3 age groups.
+The data included various cellular measurements collected between 1 and 5 cells per mouse.

 We created box-plots of each cellular measure by genotype and age group, and computed the sample averages and the covariance structure.